brightzonedev/react-plasma-table/README.md

 - You are free to choose any sorts of sorting icons as long as you pass them down to Table in the form of a component.
 - You can pass down custom components to your table rows alongside other children
+- You can get all the individual keys as props in your custom component coming from your api.

 * Don't worry about the documentation.
 We're working on it! 😉